zhang314159265/slk/old/status.md

 - support got/plt and dynamic linking

 # Scratch
-- clean up old/sar/Makefile

-- TODO: next step, move other files from old/sar/ out of the old/ folder
-  - almost there!
-  - run make under old/sar and 'make sar' work similarly
-  - after this, go back to handle old/slk.c
+- go back to handle old/slk.c <+++++

+- TODO: test slk with an archive file rather than all .o file

+- cleanup `runslk_slibc` in old/Makefile
-- TODO: cleanup SAR since it's used by lkctx.c
+  - cleanup slibc/
-  - move code in old/sar out of old/ +++++++++
-    - `make -C sar` works now using old arctx.h and `elf_member.h`.
-Replace/rewrite these dependencies ++++++++++++

 - NEXT: cleanup slk.c and move some part of Makefile from old to top level directory ++++++++++
   - add some unit test for sum.

-- TODO (maybe defer): cleanup sar to rely on scom and remove duplicated code.

 - TODO: move all stuff in slk to old/.
 And increnemtnally cleanup stuff in old/ to refactor the project.